pgriess/node-webworker/README.md

      `onmessage` handlers as an optional `fd` field.
 Handlers receiving messages posted without file descriptors will not see an `fd` field.
 Both the parent and child can send file descriptors using this mechanism.
+   * `Worker.onexit(code, signal)` in the master, which is invoked on the master `Worker` object when the worker process exits.

 ### Installation